-The McDaniel Report estimates that future capital costs of \$678.2 million will be required over the life of the Corporation's proved and probable reserves for the drilling, completion, equipping and tie-in of one conventional vertical gas well, 12 conventional horizontal Mannville heavy oil wells and 131 horizontal gas wells targeting the Wilrich.
-Future capital costs also include recompletion of 2 oil wells and 256 gas wells included in Perpetual's proved and probable reserves, as well as \$20.2 million to expand the infrastructure at East Edson.
+The McDaniel Report estimates that future capital costs of \$458.7 million will be required over the life of the Corporation's proved and probable reserves for the drilling, completion, equipping and tie-in of 11 conventional horizontal Mannville heavy oil wells and 87 horizontal gas wells targeting the Wilrich.
+Future capital costs also include recompletion of 2 oil wells and 205 gas wells included in Perpetual's proved and probable reserves.
 As the Corporation continues to invest capital to bring on additional production, development of the undeveloped reserves will be undertaken over the next several years.